sirsweater/icanroll-disclosure/README.md

 7. Photo is returned to the API, associated with the session token, and delivered to the user's browser
 8. User sees and verifies the physical result themselves

-### Dice Configuration

-The hardware accepts any physical dice.
-No hardware modification is required to change dice type or quantity.
-The software reflects whatever is loaded.
-Reference implementation uses standard polyhedral dice: D4, D6, D8, D10,
-D12, D20, D100.

 ---